Blaisorblade/Bibs/README.md

 ./Bibs/push-updates.sh
 ```

+- Caveat: this will push to `rbibs`, but won't update a local checkout (because `git push` can't).
-Caveat: If you care about commit messages in your bibliography repo, you need to
+- Caveat: If you care about commit messages in your bibliography repo, you need to
 ask them to have separate commits (with specific commit messages) for the
 bibliography directory.
 But this is not technically required: git subtree will
 remove unrelated changes from commits without problems.